philchuang/vMix-M5Stick-Tally-Light/README.md

 * [ ]  Webserver for easy configuration

 ## Thanks
-This project is a fork of [Guido Visser's vMix-M5Stick-Tally-Light](https://github.com/guido-visser/vMix-M5Stick-Tally-Light), who got the ball rolling.
+This project is a fork of [Guido Visser's vMix-M5Stick-Tally-Light](https://github.com/guido-visser/vMix-M5Stick-Tally-Light), who inspired me and got the ball rolling.